My Garden Path

 Over the years I have kept a log on all the visitors (other than the two legged ones) to enter the yard.
 In April, 2002, as I was weeding the butterfly area next to the avocado tree, I looked up to see my first Knight Anole.(12" in length) I rushed in to grab my digital camera so I could share my discovery with you.

 Basking anoles are typically brown; fighting males turn green with a black patch behind the eyes.* It's a mad male.
 (You can tell because male anoles have a flap of skin on their throat) When male Knight anoles are angry, territorial, or trying to court a female, he will display a red dewlap from his throat almost like a fan.)
 I must have been threatening because he "flashed me".
-Of couse when I wanted to capture that on camera he did not cooperate.
+Of course when I wanted to capture that on camera he did not cooperate.
 Perhaps, he wasn't angry with me anymore since I did not evict him.

 About the Knight anole (Anolis equestris)